Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 # LLM-Prompt-Variance-Diagnostic-Analysis

-# PBSS Toolkit (Private until post-review)
+# PBSS Toolkit
 This repository contains the toolkit, evaluation code, and visualizations for the paper:
-"When Meaning Stays the Same, but Models Drift: Evaluating Tokenization-Induced Behavioral Instability in LLMs"
+"When Meaning Stays the Same, but Models Drift: A QoS Framework for Token-Level Behavioral Instability"

-📌 This repo is private during the anonymous review process.
-It will be made public upon acceptance.